v12technology/fluxtion/docs/sections/helloworld_imperative.md

 </div>
 </div>

-# Java code
+# User event processing logic

-There are two types of user classes employed at runtime, pojo's that hold processing logic and events that are fed into the generated BreachNotifierProcessor.
+There are two types of user classes employed at runtime.
+First, pojo's that hold processing logic that are bound into the generated event processor.
+Secondly, record classes that defines the event types that are fed into the BreachNotifierProcessor.

 The example [Main method]({{page.example_src}}/Main.java) instantiates the [BreachNotifierProcessor]({{page.example_src}}/generated/BreachNotifierProcessor.java), initialises it and submits events for processing using the onEvent method.

 All the pojo classes required for processing are linked together using an imperative style in our [AotBuilder.java]({{page.example_src}}/AotBuilder.java).
-The Fluxtion maven plugin runs at build time, interrogating the AotBuilder to generate the BreachNotifierProcessor.
+The Fluxtion maven plugin runs at build time, interrogating the AotBuilder to generate the EventProcessor.
+The user pojo's are bound into the BreachNotifierProcessor.

 ## Pojo classes